 Since we don’t have a whole lot of cabinet space in our van, we try to pack as little as possible.
 For cooking, we only have one cutting knife but we got one that is super sharp and can be used for many things.

 We got a kitchen knife with a cover because occasionally when we hit a bad pothole or take a sharp turn our kitchen drawers come out flying and spill everything on the floor.
 Having a blade cover is essential for safety so you don’t accidentally cut yourself.

 I like my coffee really hot but most store-bought travel cups will hold the heat only for a little while before it starts to cool off.

 My personal favorite vacuum mug is Hydro Flask because it comes insulated with double walls so it will keep your hot drinks hot and your cold drink cold for a very long time.

-Hydro Flask is also very versatile so you can use the same mug for water, juice or even wine.
-It doesn’t keep the smell of previous drink after washing it so your evening wine won’t taste like your morning coffee.
+Hydro Flask is also very versatile so you can use the same mug for water, juice, or even wine.
+It doesn’t keep the smell of the previous drink after washing it so your evening wine won’t taste like your morning coffee.

 Plus Hydro Flask vacuum mugs come with a sleek design and a lock-in lid so if you happen to knock the mug over your drink won’t spill everywhere.

 I love cooking with a cast iron skillet.
 Personally, I think it’s the best pan out there for cooking.